-Veterinarians who have received their veterinary medical degrees and had significant experience or training after graduation, and have then elected to pursue advanced training in the specialty of Small Animal Internal Medicine.
+Veterinarians who have received their veterinary medical degree, have significant experience or training after graduation and have then elected to pursue advanced training in the specialty of Small Animal Internal Medicine.

-Veterinarians who have received their veterinary medical degrees and are now pursuing the first step towards receiving advanced training.
+Veterinarians who have received their veterinary medical degree and are now pursuing the first step towards receiving advanced training.

 • Veterinary Medical Students

-Senior (final year) students will be involved in your pet’s care as part of their preparation to become doctors but will only work under the supervision of the attending veterinarian.
+Senior (final year) students who will be involved in your pet’s care as part of their preparation to become veterinarians but will only work under the supervision of the attending veterinarian.